nathangeffen/cagl/docs/userguide.md

 	free_points(&random);
 ```

 Now in file2.c we will implement our two shortest distance functions.
-They use a brute force method which is simple but inefficient.
+They use a brute force algorithm which is simple but inefficient.
 For our purposes, the brute force method is sufficient.
 The algorithm steps through each point in the list except the last and calculates its Euclidean distance to every point in front of it, updating the smallest distance found if necessary.

-Here's our implementation:
+Here's our implementation X:

 ```C
 double shortest_distance_using_index(points *a)
 {
 	int i, j;
 	int num_points;
 	double min_dist = DBL_MAX;

 	num_points = distance_all_points(a);
 	for (i = 0; i < num_points - 1; ++i) {
 		struct point p1 = index_points(a, i)->value;